marcusbianchi/blip.helperscripts/README.md

     node index.js test.json
 ```

-Append extras of all events in the test.json by the content of extras.json
+Append extras of all events in the test.json with the content of extras.json

 ```
     node index.js test.json a